Abeka Spanish 1 Test 01

 • Gendered Nouns: Spanish nouns are either masculine (masculino) or feminine (femenino).
 Masculine nouns generally use the article el (the), while feminine nouns use la.
 This influences the agreement of adjectives and articles.

 • Noun-Adjective Agreement: Adjectives must agree in gender and number with the nouns they modify.
-For example, el libro rojo (the red book), la casa grande (the big house).
+Here's one way to look at it: el libro rojo (the red book), la casa grande (the big house).

 • Regular Verb Conjugation (Present Tense): Focus on conjugating regular -ar, -er, and -ir verbs in the present tense.
 This involves understanding how verbs change based on the subject pronoun (yo, tú, él/ella/usted, nosotros/nosotras, vosotros/vosotras, ellos/ellas/ustedes).
 Practice conjugating verbs like hablar (to speak), comer (to eat), and vivir (to live).